 Minister of Defence of Tajikistan Colonel-General Sherali Mirzo visited India officially on 6-9 February 2018, during which met with his Indian counterpart.

 Relations between Tajikistan and India are based on a solid legal fundament, which consists of more than 60 interstate, intergovernmental, interagency documents, among them are 9 political declarations, 19 different agreements, 2 contracts, 9 protocols, 5 cooperation programs and 21 memoranda of understanding.

-Trade turnover between two countries in nine months of 2016 was around 26.22 million USD, in compare with previous year declined more than 40%.
-Trade balance is in favour of India taking around 14.54 million.
-Main importing products from India are medicines, meat of bovine animals, tea and coffee, clothing accessories.
-Exporting products from Tajikistan to India are aluminium alloys and other ores.
+As per data by the Ministry of Trade and Industry of India trade turnover between two countries in 2017 was USD71.86 million , in compare with previous year increased by 107% .
+Trade balance is in favour of Tajikistan export from Tajikistan to India was USD47.55 million.
+For January-June 2018 trade turnover between the two countries was USD22.18.
+Main importing products from India are medicines, tea and coffee, clothing accessories.
+Exporting products from Tajikistan to India are aluminum alloys and other ores.

 Two countries have a Joint (Intergovernmental) Commission on cooperation in several fields led by the Ministries of economy and trade, which holds its meetings biennially.
 This commission reviews the existing level of cooperation at different levels related to economy, trade, industry, science, culture and etc. fields and determines next steps for further development of cooperation.
 The 9th session of Joint Commission was held in New Delhi on 16 June 2017.